Languages

 So, unlike most other European countries, Belgium does not have a single public broadcasting organisation, but two separate bodies, with their own regulations, running their own radio, TV and external broadcasting.

 Some 95% of Belgians are hooked-up to cable TV; one of the highest take-up rates in the world.
-Cable services offer dozens of domestic and foreign channels, including Dutch and French stations.
+Cable offers dozens of domestic and foreign channels, including Dutch and French stations.
+Belgium aims to complete the conversion to digital TV by 2011.

 The Belgian press is self-regulated by the Federation of Editors - to which all editors of major newspapers belong.
 A small number of media groups owns the main newspaper titles.